Factors affecting software development costs

 -

 Incorporate additional expenses.
-This total software development costs also cover additional aspects, such as testing, documentation, and management initiatives.
+This total software development cost also covers additional aspects, such as testing, documentation, and management initiatives.

 -